 - Is the iPod touch, or another model, right for you?

-- How can you find a cheap iPod touch (besides buying used, that is)
+- How can you find a cheap iPod touch (besides buying used, of course)

 - What accessories should you buy?